White dwarf

-Because the material in a white dwarf no longer undergoes fusion reactions, it lacks a heat source to support it against gravitational collapse.
+These compact stars are composed mostly of a highly compressed form of matter.
+The composition of the white dwarf produced will depend on the initial mass of the star.
+Once formed, the material in a white dwarf no longer undergoes fusion reactions and thus lacks a heat source to support it against gravitational collapse.
 Instead, it is supported only by electron degeneracy pressure, causing it to be extremely dense.
-The physics of degeneracy yields a maximum mass for a non-rotating white dwarf, the Chandrasekhar limit— approximately 1.44 times — beyond which electron degeneracy pressure cannot support it.
-A carbon–oxygen white dwarf which approaches this limit, typically by mass transfer from a companion star, may explode as a Type Ia supernova via a process known as carbon detonation; SN 1006 is a likely example.
+The physics of degeneracy yields a maximum mass for a non-rotating white dwarf, the Chandrasekhar limit— approximately 1.44 times the mass of the Sun— beyond which electron degeneracy pressure cannot support it.